cjprueba/sg-page/README.md

 ## Documentation

-The documentation for the Material Tailwind Kit React is hosted at our [website](https://material-tailwind.com/?ref=readme-mtkr).
+The documentation for the Service Group Kit React is hosted at our [website](https://material-tailwind.com/?ref=readme-mtkr).

 ### What's included